What We Do

 The Brexit Ceramic Summit is a free event, bringing manufacturers from across the sector together for a unique discussion on Brexit.

 This event coincides with the key date, the day which Article 50 is triggered and the divorce from the EU takes place.

-Hundreds of representatives from ceramic companies will gather to meet government officials and discuss the very latest news on Britain's departure from the EU.
+Dozens of representatives from ceramic companies will gather to meet Government officials and discuss the very latest news on Britain's departure from the EU.

 For more annual reports please browse the BCC Archive.